AherRahul/portfolio-v1/content/articles/frontend-system-design-1-3.md

 ---
 title: "HTTP Headers Methods Status Codes and Rest API Deep Dive"
-description: "If you are a junior developer, a senior developer, or just a complete newbie, this is going to be a great place to learn about REST APIs—what they are, why they are used, and how they work.
+description: "If you are a junior developer, a senior developer, or just a complete newbie, this is going to be a great place to learn about REST API—what they are, why they are used, and how they work.
 This is going to be a long blog, so it’s for serious readers.
 If you prefer short TikTok-like videos for instant information, this might not be for you.
 Let’s get started!"
 slidesUrl: "https://github.com/AherRahul/portfolio-v1/blob/main/content/articles"
 dateModified: "2025-03-03"
 datePublished: "2025-03-03"